MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/active-directory-integration-pack.md

 The Integration Pack for Active Directory is an add-on for System Center - Orchestrator that enables you to automate common Active Directory management functions.

-Microsoft is committed to protecting your privacy, while delivering software that brings you the performance, power, and convenience you want.
+Microsoft is committed to protecting your privacy while delivering software that brings you the performance, power, and convenience you want.
 For more Orchestrator-related privacy information, see the [Privacy Statement for System Center - Orchestrator](https://www.microsoft.com/privacystatement/EnterpriseDev/default.aspx).

 ## System Requirements

 Before you can install the Integration Pack for Active Directory, you must first install and configure the following listed software.
-For more information about how to install and configure Orchestrator and Active Directory, refer to the respective product documentation.
+For more information on how to install and configure Orchestrator and Active Directory, refer to the respective product documentation.

 ::: moniker range="sc-orch-2022"
 -   System Center 2022 integration packs require System Center 2022 - Orchestrator